mariasi/bachelor-thesis-selenium/README.md

 **Bachelor thesis code**

-This repo contains the Selenium code I created using JavaScript for my bachelor work, as well as the Cypress code.
+This repo contains the Selenium code I created using JavaScript for my bachelor work.